northstowekarate/northstowekarate.github.io/index.md

 We welcome students of all backgrounds and abilities.
 Whether you're looking to improve your fitness, build confidence, or simply try something new, our inclusive approach ensures everyone feels supported.
 Parents and guardians are encouraged to train alongside younger children to help them settle in.

 ## Fees
 Your first lesson is always free, and after that you [pay per session](/training/fees/).
-To book your first class, please [get in touch](/contact/).
 Please arrive 5 minutes early for your first session so you can be registered.
 To train regularly, you will also need to purchase an annual membership.

 ## Chief Instructor
 Simon Apen-Sadler, the [chief instructor](/instructors/), has over 20 years experience.
 He is a 4th dan black belt, is first aid qualified and has a enhanced DBS check.